hmandela/WASS2S/README.md

 ## 🙌 Acknowledgments
 I would like to express my gratitude to the participants of the action-training on the new generation of seasonal forecasts in West Africa and the Sahel.
 Your feedback has greatly contributed to the improvement of this tool.
 I hope to continue receiving your insights and, if possible, your contributions.
 A seed has been planted within you… now, let’s grow it together.

-We extend our gratitude to the AICCRA project for supporting the development and to Dr Abdou ALI Head of AGRHYMET RCC-WAS Climate-Water-Meteorlogy Department.
+We extend our gratitude to the AICCRA project for supporting the development and to Dr Abdou ALI Head of AGRHYMET RCC-WAS Climate-Water-Meteorology Department.
 ---

 📖 For more detailed information, tutorials, and support, please visit the [WAS_S2S Training Documentation](https://hmandela.github.io/WAS_S2S_Training/).